rlmv/md-insert/README.md

 Pandoc Markdown extension for inserting file contents into code blocks.
-Inserts the specified files as codeblocks, one codeblock per file.
+Inserts the specified files into the codeblock.
 Built to keep external source code synced with embedded versions in lecture notes.

+Requires the Python `pandocfilters` package:

+    pip install pandocfilters

 Install the filter script onto the system: